xnt/xnt/README.md

   - 💪 PowerShell
   - :monorail: Ruby (Rails)
   - 🐘 SQL (Postgres)
-  - ❤️ JavaScript (React, React Native)
+  - ❤️ JavaScript & TypeScript (React, React Native)
   - and others; check out my [resume](https://vplata.dev/cv)

 But what really moves me is helping teams, people, and organizations grow and improve with a data-and-transparency-driven approach.